huanranchen/AdversarialAttacks/README.md

 }
 ```

 If you have any question, you can contact us by:
-github issue
-email: huanran_chen@outlook.com, huanranchen@bit.edu.cn
+Email: huanran_chen@outlook.com, huanranchen@bit.edu.cn